 1. Beautiful beaches

 White sand kissed by clear turquoise waters stretching for miles are hard to ignore.
 I’m not exaggerating when I say the beaches on Lewis and Harris are some of the best I’ve ever seen (and I’ve seen a few).
-The beaches of South Harris regularly appear on best beaches around the world lists, and it’s not hard to see why.
+The beaches of South Harris regularly appear on best beaches around the world lists, and it’s not hard to see why they should be added to your UK bucket list!
 Not to be outdone, there are some hidden gems on the Isle of Lewis, like Bosta Beach on Great Bernera.

 2. Stunning landscape